zanemyers/Flybox/deprecated/GoogleMapsShopScraper/notes.md

-# 🗒️ Deprecation Notes – Google Maps Shop Scraper
+# 🗒️ Deprecation Notes – Google Maps Shop Scraper (v2.0)

 ## 🧾 Summary

-This tool was designed to scrape business listings from a specified Google Maps URL.
+This tool was designed to scrape business listings directly from a specified Google Maps URL.
 It:

 - Loaded local search results from Google Maps
 - Extracted business data directly from those listings
 - Visited each shop’s website to gather additional information such as emails, fishing reports, and other contact details

-## ❌ Why It's Being Deprecated
+## ❌ Why It Was Deprecated

-Directly scraping Google Maps is a violation of [Google's Terms of Service](https://mapsplatform.google.com/terms/).
-After learning this, we decided to phase out this approach to remain compliant and reduce the risk of service disruption or legal issues.
+Directly scraping Google Maps violates [Google's Terms of Service](https://mapsplatform.google.com/terms/).
+To remain compliant and avoid legal risk, this approach has been fully discontinued.

 ## 🔄 Replacement

 The new **Shop Scraper** tool replaces this functionality by:

-- Using [SerpAPI](https://serpapi.com/) to retrieve business listing data in a compliant manner
+- Using [SerpAPI](https://serpapi.com/) to retrieve business listing data in a compliant way
-- Reusing much of the website-parsing logic from this tool (e.g. scraping emails and fishing report links)
+- Reusing much of the website-parsing logic from the original tool (e.g., scraping emails and fishing report links)

 ## 🕓 Status

-This tool is **not yet deprecated**, but is scheduled for deprecation once the SerpAPI-based solution reaches full parity in terms of functionality.
+This tool was **fully deprecated in v2.0**.
+It has been removed from the codebase and is no longer maintained.

 ## 🗂️ Files Worth Preserving

-If anything from this tool needs to be salvaged:
+For historical reference or migration purposes, the following logic may still be useful:

-- Logic for crawling and parsing shop websites
+- Shop website crawling and parsing logic
 - Email detection heuristics
 - Fishing report keyword matching

-Once fully deprecated, this folder will remain here for historical reference but should not be updated further.
+The folder may remain in the repository for archival purposes but should not be updated.